neokarasu/WorkScripts/README.md

   - Usage: DNSSEC-DSFromKey.php $domain where $domain is the domain name the DS key needs to be generated for.

 * DigAll.php
-  - Performs a simple dig for the A-record of a domain on 3 of the domain's nameservers as well as the Google resolver 8.8.8.8 and shows the output.
+  - Performs a simple dig for the A-record of a domain on the domain's nameservers as well as the Google resolver 8.8.8.8 and shows the output.
   - Usage: DigAll.php $domain where $domain is the domain name the digs should be performed for.